-Stories from 3 Countries.
-Barbara Skinner (UK) Debra Dell (Canada) Maria Walmby (Australia) spoken in English
+Stories From 3 Countries.
+Barbara Skinner (UK) Debra Dell (Canada) Maria Walmby (Australia) Spoken In English.

 Episode 2 - 30:00

-Docker River - Mark Swindells, Pauline Fietz, Samantha Daniels and Denise Brady spoken in Pitjantjatjara and English
+ocker River - Mark Swindells, Pauline Fietz, Samantha Daniels and Denise Brady spoken in Pitjantjatjara and English

 Over the last few years Docker River (Kaltukatjara) 500kms west of Alice Springs has implemented a comprehensive youth and family program which has reduced substance abuse and improved child health.
 In this episode we hear from some of the key participants.

 Episode 3 - 30.00

 Mt Theo 1 - Peggy Brown Nampijinpa spoken in Warlpiri.

 eggy Brown is one of the founders of the Yuendumu, Mt Theo Substance Misuse Aboriginal Corporation which is well known for having stopped petrol sniffing at Yuendumu 300kms north west of Alice Springs.
 In this episode Peggy tells the story of her involvement in the program.
 She also offers advice to other communities in how to take action on petrol sniffing.

 pisode 4 - 30:00

 t Theo 2 - Johnny Miller Japangardi (Hooker Creek) Andrew Stojanovski Jangala (Yakajirri) spoken in Warlpiri and English.